MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlement-object.md

 [!INCLUDE [2021_releasewave1](../includes/2021_releasewave1.md)]

-The entitlement object in [!INCLUDE [prod_short](includes/prod_short.md)] describes which objects in [!INCLUDE [prod_short](includes/prod_short.md)] a customer is entitled to use according to the license that they purchased or the role that they have in AAD.
+The entitlement object in [!INCLUDE [prod_short](includes/prod_short.md)] describes which objects in [!INCLUDE [prod_short](includes/prod_short.md)] a customer is entitled to use according to the license that they purchased or the role that they have in Azure AD.

 An entitlement consists of a number of [PermissionSet Objects](devenv-permissionset-object.md) put together to constitute a set of meaningful permissions for a user.
-An entitlement can only include permission set objects which reference the objects that are included within the same app.
-This is to ensure that the entitlements included with one app cannot alter or redefine the entitlements included with another app.
+An entitlement can only include permission set objects, which reference the objects that are included within the same app.
+This is to ensure that the entitlements included with one app can't alter or redefine the entitlements included with another app.

 Entitlements can only be used with the online version of [!INCLUDE [prod_short](includes/prod_short.md)].

+> [!NOTE]
-With [!INCLUDE [prod_short](includes/prod_short.md)] 2023 release wave 2, entitlements can be used to enable transactability for AppSource apps.
+> With [!INCLUDE [prod_short](includes/prod_short.md)] 2023 release wave 2, entitlements can be used to enable transactability for AppSource apps.
 For more information, see [Selling Business Central apps through AppSource](devenv-sell-apps-appsource.md).

 <!--
 > [!NOTE]